Studying online (if an online offering is shown below)

 Outcomes

-Students are able to (1) critically reflect on and document pharmacy practice experiences; (2) apply advanced knowledge and skills in pharmacy practice; and (3) evaluate own performance and identify areas for ongoing professional development.
+Students are able to (1) critically reflect on and document pharmacy practice experiences; (2) apply advanced knowledge and skills in pharmacy practice; and (3) evaluate their own performance and identify areas for ongoing professional development.

 Assessment